losamigos2/TicTacToe/docs/DesignReport.md

 ## 3. Class Diagram
 <div style="text-align: justify">
 A class diagram shows the relationships between classes, objects, attributes and operations.
 It resembles a flowchart in which classes are portrayed as boxes, each box showing the name of the class, attributes are and methods.
-There are two classes in this system, an **user interface class** and a **service class**.
+There are two classes in this system, an <b>user interface class</b> and a <b>service class</b>.
 The UI class gets information from user and displays that information.
 The service class handles all calculations and main functions for the system.
 </div>
 <img src="images/ClassDiagram.png" width="">